trevelyn487/Python-Task-IV/README.md

 # Python-Task-IV

- This code is basically a banking system which operates on a file system.
+ This code is basically depicts a banking system .

- The program allows a staff to login, create a new account or retrieve account details.
+ The code allows a staff to login, create a new account or retrieve account details.

- It creates a session file which terminates as the staff logs out.
+ It creates a session file to store user session, which is terminated as the staff logs out.